Here’s a short list of things we already knew about Kaj Larsen:

 2. He’s an Emmy-nominated producer and war correspondent for VICE and he has a masters from Harvard University.

-a total hottie a founder of The Mission Continues, an organization that empowers veterans who are adjusting to life at home to find purpose through community impact.
+3. He’s a total hottie a founder of The Mission Continues, an organization that empowers veterans who are adjusting to life at home to find purpose through community impact.

 But you might not know that he has rather eclectic taste in music and even learned to play while deployed.

 “We’d sit around as a platoon.
 A couple of us played guitar, and we’d play and sing and that was extraordinarily significant for me on that first deployment.
 It helped carry us through.”